l-hoang/scala-chef/README.md

 the stack that the line specified, then a BowlOrDish class is created to grab MIXING_BOWL.
 The END keyword is finally parsed, and it eventually calls the finish routine.
-The finish routine will see that it's currently parsing a PUT line with some specified ingredient and stack, so it will create a function that pushes that ingredient value onto the specified stack and save that function in the HashMap of lines for runtime evaluation.
+The finish routine will see that it's currently parsing a PUT line with some specified ingredient and stack, so it will create a case class that holds the ingredient that needs to be pushed and the stack that needs to be pushed to for the runtime evaluator to do it.

 ### How loops work